singapore vegan travel guide

 1 Club St, Singapore 069400

-We dropped in here during happy hour to try a Singapore Sling and noticed that they have a plant-based menu section!
-Prices are steep and while I don’t recommened the cocktail (too sweet and not strong), the vegan menu did look good.
+We dropped in here during happy hour to try a Singapore Sling and noticed that they have a plant-based menu!
+Prices are steep and while I don’t recommend the cocktail (too sweet and not strong), the vegan options did look good.

 Little India